 So let’s look at some of the underlying properties of right- and left-brain dominance, and what you can do about bringing more brain balance to your conversations.

 One may be volatile, expansive, or over-the-top.
 The other may contract, go blank, numb out, or shut down.
-Think of these as “airplanes” vs. “submarines.”
+Think of these as “volcanos” vs. “icebergs.”

 It can be challenging when one partner wants to feel connected just when the other feels a need for space.

 How a couple negotiates being together vs. alone will determine how secure they feel with each other.
 Unfortunately, these differing needs often turn into a Polarity Dance of pursuer vs. withdrawer.

 The more one chases connection, the more the other runs away.
 Conversely, the more that partner distances, the more the first pursues.
 As this escalates over time, distress in each partner increases.
 As they polarize more, levels of upset escalate.

 But how many different types are there?
 What are they?
-And how do personality differences impact our relationships?
+And how exactly do personality differences impact our relationships?